robertzhidealx/cs466-project/README.md

 community.
 We allow users the options to (1) quickly query pre-crawled data we update periodically, or (2) crawl the latest info as they search.
-Both the web and CLI interface exposes many options (e.g., which high-level domain to search from) for the users to tweak that allows for fine-grained search control.
+Both the web and CLI interface exposes many options (e.g., which high-level domain to search from, which similarity function to use, etc.) for the users to tweak that allows for fine-grained search control.

 GitHub repository: https://github.com/robertzhidealx/cs466-project